Vic Morrow: TV movies

 In the 1970s, Morrow starred in some television movies including A Step Out of Line (1971), Travis Logan, D.A.
 (1971) (playing the title role), River of Mystery (1971), The Glass House (1972), The Weekend Nun, Tom Sawyer (1973), and Nightmare (1974).

-He guest starred in Ironside, The Bold Ones: The New Doctors, Mission: Impossible, The FBI, Love Story, The Streets of San Francisco, and Police Story.
+Morrow guest starred in Ironside, The Bold Ones: The New Doctors, Mission: Impossible, The FBI, Love Story, The Streets of San Francisco, and Police Story.

 Morrow appeared in two episodes of Australian-produced anthology series The Evil Touch (1973), one of which he also directed.

-He played the wily local sheriff in director John Hough's road classic Dirty Mary Crazy Larry, as well as the homicidal sheriff, alongside Martin Sheen, in the television film The California Kid (1974), and The Take (1974).
+Morrow played the wily local sheriff in director John Hough's road classic Dirty Mary Crazy Larry, as well as the homicidal sheriff, alongside Martin Sheen, in the television film The California Kid (1974), and The Take (1974).

 Morrow had the lead in Funeral for an Assassin (1975).
 He had key roles in Death Stalk (1975), Wanted: Babysitter (also called Scar Tissue; 1975), The Night That Panicked America (1975), Treasure of Matecumbe (1976) and had a key role as aggressive, competitive baseball coach Roy Turner, in the comedy The Bad News Bears (1976).
 Morrow said he took the role in The Bad News Bears "because of the ending when my character asks Walter Matthau why the kids don't like him.
 The scene really worked for me and felt good.
 Then it was taken out of the final film."

 In the late 1970s, Morrow worked increasingly in miniseries such as Captains and the Kings (1977), Roots and The Last Convertible (1979), as well as guest starring on shows like Bronc, Hunter, The Littlest Hobo, and Charlie's Angels.

-He returned to directing, helming episodes of Quincy, M.E. as well as Lucan and Walt Disney's Wonderful World of Color.
+He returned to directing, helming episodes of Quincy, M.E. and Lucan.
+He also directed the 1980 television movie "The Secret of Lost Valley" for Disney's Wonderful World.